-I am a faculty member in the Irvin Department of Rare Books and Special Collections and an affiliate faculty member of the English department at the University of South Carolina, where I promote the use of the library’s special collections materials through courses, research projects, and events.
-My background is in Comparative Literature, and I specialize in British and French literature and culture of the eighteenth and nineteenth centuries.
-Broadly speaking, I am interested in the novel, the history of science, histories and theories of the emotions, and book history.
-More specifically, my research focuses on fiction’s engagement with visual experience (especially novelistic perspective), historical conceptions of “sympathy,” and graphic representations of knowledge (in print illustrations and page layout).
-I am currently at work on a large digital humanities project devoted to the works of Giovanni Piranesi that is under construction here.
+I am a faculty member in the Irvin Department of Rare Books and Special Collections at the University of South Carolina, where I promote the use of the library’s special collections materials through courses, research projects, and events.
+My background is in Comparative Literature, and I specialize in British and French literature and culture of the eighteenth and nineteenth centuries, Romanticism, the history of the novel, and the history of the book.